stdev293/mixo-maxos/README.md

 Note that the complete key generation is done in-browser (client-side javascript only), so the generating data does not transit to potentially unsecure connections.

+## other pros/cons
+- (+) no risk of losing your local-stored password vault (file, usb stick, etc.)
+- (-) if your master password gets compromized, attacker can access all your accounts... (could be partially overcome with IP check or 2-factor auth, could also find other ideas...)

 ### Online here ###
 http://mixo-maxos.appspot.com/